Yes I thought I knew my Bible,

-Many of us are trying to do that this year, read the Bible through, get a good broad general knowledge of God’s word, rather than just the common bits and pieces here and there.
+Many of us are trying to do that this year, read the Bible through, get a good, broad, and general knowledge of God’s word, rather than just the common bits and pieces here and there.

-And if you have kept up with our daily Bible reading schedule this last week, you’ve read through the end of Exodus and the first 7 chapters of Leviticus, and if you’ve done that I want to congratulate you.
-Good job!
-Because that’s one of the most difficult portions of the Bible to read through.
+The end of Exodus and the first 7 chapters of Leviticus is one of the most difficult portions of the Bible to read through.
 Quite often when people resolve to read through the Bible they get stuck here at the end of Exodus or somewhere in Leviticus, because for most people it’s just very boring, let’s be honest, and it seems very irrelevant to us in 21st century America.
 Many find it about like trying to read through several pages of the telephone directory.
 It’s all these details about the design of the tabernacle, the worship center God wanted the Israelites to build, and its furniture and the clothing for the priests and their ordination ceremony and how to offer the different kinds of sacrifices, where you kill the animal and what you do with the blood and the innards and the hide and various parts.
 It’s all very bizarre to most people and seems irrelevant to them.
-What could all that possibly have to do with you and I come Monday morning?
+What could all that possibly have to do with you and I?

-Well, I’ve found it easier than it used to be for me to read through this portion of Scripture, because I’m seeing much more significance in these many details than I used to see.
+Well, I’ve found it easier than it used to be to read through this portion of Scripture, because I’m seeing much more significance in these many details than I used to.
 The New Testament (NT), especially the letter of Hebrews, teaches us that much of this stuff was symbolic and foreshadowing.

-Let’s look at a few verses from Hebrews to begin here.
-Hebrews 8:1-2, “… we have such a high priest, who has taken His seat at the right hand of the throne of the Majesty in the heavens, 2 a minister in the sanctuary and in the true tabernacle, which the Lord pitched, not man.”
+To begin, let’s look at a few verses from Hebrews.
+Hebrews 8:1-2, “… we have such a high priest, who has taken His seat at the right hand of the throne of the Majesty in the heavens, 2 a minister in the sanctuary and in the true tabernacle, which the Lord pitched, not man”.
 Notice that there is a true tabernacle which the Lord pitched and not man, and at least part of this true tabernacle is in heaven where Jesus our high priest is now.
-8:5, speaking of the Levitical priests, says, “they serve a copy and shadow of the heavenly things…” A shadow is something that doesn’t have any substance to it, but it takes the shape of the thing that cast it.
+Speaking of the Levitical priests, 8:5 says, “they serve a copy and shadow of the heavenly things”.
+A shadow is something that doesn’t have any substance to it, but it takes the shape of the thing that cast it.
 And a shadow cannot actually accomplish what the actual person or actual thing can accomplish, but it takes on the shape.
-10:1, “For the Law, since it has only a shadow of the good things to come and not the very form of things…”
+10:1, “For the Law, since it has only a shadow of the good things to come and not the very form of things.”.

-I want to try to give you a taste of the symbolism, try to match up some of the shadow with the good things to come, the very form of things that cast the shadow.
+I want to try to give you a taste of the symbolism, try to match up some of the shadow with the good things to come; the very form of things that cast the shadow.
 There’s so much more to the symbolism and the significance of all the details of these things than I could bring out in one lesson and I’m sure more than I realize.
-But I’m going talk in just very general terms about what we’ve read and some of the general symbolism that I see.
+But I’m going to talk in very general terms and about some of the general symbolism that I see.

 When God proposed a covenant relationship to the people of Israel at Mt.
-Sinai, where they have no other gods besides Him and they follow His Law and He has them as His people that He takes care of and protects, you could think of it like a marriage proposal.
+Sinai, where they were to have no other gods besides Him, follow His Law, and be His people that He takes care of and protects, you could think of it like a marriage proposal.
 God asked Israel to be His wife.
-And Israel said, “Yes.”
+And Israel said, “Yes”.
 And God gave to Moses the laws he would expect Israel to live by, and Moses wrote them down on a scroll.
-And then Moses read all of God’s laws to the people and the people promised, “All that the Lord has spoken we will do.”
+And then Moses read all of God’s laws to the people and the people promised, “All that the Lord has spoken we will do”.
 And back in that day the way they would seal a covenant was with blood and some kind of exchanging of blood.
 So they slaughtered young bulls and drained the blood into basins and Moses took a hyssop branch wrapped in wool and used it to sling half of the blood on the altar as God’s half, and then the other half of the blood on the people.
-And as he did it, he said, “Behold, the blood of the covenant which the Lord has made with you in accordance with all these words.”
+And as he did it, he said, “Behold, the blood of the covenant which the Lord has made with you in accordance with all these words”.
 And once that blood was applied their covenant with God was sealed.
 It was as if the wedding ceremony was complete at that moment.
 And what follows a wedding is you move in together and set up house and furniture and decorations.
 And that’s exactly what God gave Moses instructions for next.
-He and the people now had this covenant relationship and He was going to in a sense live with them.
+He and the people now had this covenant relationship and He was going to, in a sense, live with them.
 So He gave instructions about how to construct and decorate His tent and it’s furniture, that He might dwell among them.
-But the people of Israel surely, you would think, would have known that their God is too “big,” too great, too holy to really be contained in this little tent.
-With the many mighty acts of God they had witnessed surely they knew He rules heaven and earth and can’t be contained in a tent.
-But this tent was to be a visible symbol and reminder that God is among them and that they’re “married” so to speak with God, they have a covenant with Him.
+But the people of Israel surely, you would think, would have known that their God is too “big”, too great, too holy to really be contained in that little tent.
+With the many mighty acts of God they had witnessed, surely they knew He ruled heaven and earth and couldn’t be contained in a tent.
+But this tent was to be a visible symbol and reminder that God was among them and that they were “married”, so to speak, with God, they have a covenant with Him.
 And God selected certain servants to serve at His tent, priests.
 He selected Moses’ brother Aaron and Aaron’s sons.
 Aaron would be the high priest and his sons the common priests.
 And in the generations to come the priests would be the descendants of Aaron and his sons.
 These priests were to serve as God’s representatives to the people, and they would take from the people their gifts and sacrifices for God and offer them on their behalf.
 And God assigned tasks for these priests in His tent and in the yard just outside His tent that were very symbolic and instructive for His people, instructive about sin and the cost of sin and God’s holiness.
 And God wanted these priests dressed in a very particular way as He wanted His tabernacle furnished and decorated a very particular way.

 Let’s talk first about some of the symbolism and foreshadowing in…